appium/appium-uiautomator2-driver/README.md

 appium:uninstallOtherPackages | Allows to set one or more comma-separated package identifiers to be uninstalled from the device before a test starts appium:allowTestPackages | If set to `true` then it would be possible to use packages built with the test flag for the automated testing (literally adds `-t` flag to the `adb install` command). `false` by default appium:remoteAppsCacheLimit | Sets the maximum amount of application packages to be cached on the device under test.
 This is needed for devices that don't support streamed installs (Android 7 and below), because ADB must push app packages to the device first in order to install them, which takes some time.
-Setting this capability to zero disables apps caching. `10` by default. appium:enforceAppInstall | If set to `true` then the application under test is always reinstalled even if a newer version of it already exists on the device under test. `false` by default
+Setting this capability to zero disables apps caching. `10` by default. appium:enforceAppInstall | If set to `true` then the application under test is always reinstalled even if a newer version of it already exists on the device under test.
+This capability has no effect if `appium:noReset` is set to `true`. `false` by default

 ### App Localization